Introduction to the Shield's Firewall module

 The Firewall in this plugin is an application level firewall.
 It examines the nature of the data sent to WordPress to determine whether it contains any funky data we don't like.

-Data comes to the site in 1 of 3 ways:
+For our purposes, data comes to the site in 1 of 2 ways:

 - HTTP GET